Yafei18/2020fall-info5100/Assignments/Assignment8/Assignment8.md

       1. deposit(int amount)
       2. withdraw(int amount)
       3. getBalance()
-   2. Write a main function to simulate the back system.
-Use multi threading to randomly deposit of withdraw random amount.
+   2. Write a main function to simulate the bank system.
+Use multi threading to randomly deposit or withdraw random amount.